 After expiry of the time limit according to Rule 63(1), the subject-matter, if any, to be searched in respect of the first invention will be determined according to the procedures specified in B‑VIII, 3.2.
 A partial search report (or exceptionally a declaration replacing it) will then be prepared on the invention first mentioned in the claims.
 This will be sent to the applicant along with an invitation to pay additional search fees under Rule 64(1) in respect of the other inventions.
 Where appropriate, this invitation under Rule 64(1) may also include an invitation according to Rule 63(1), inviting the applicant to clarify the subject-matter to be searched in respect of any additional inventions for which the applicant subsequently pays additional search fees.

-For Euro-PCT supplementary European search reports, where these exceptional conditions apply, the procedure will be as above, with the exception that instead of a Rule 64 invitation being sent, the applicant is sent a partial supplementary European search report drawn up on those parts of the application which relate to the invention, or group of inventions within the meaning of Art.
+For Euro-PCT supplementary European search reports, where these exceptional conditions apply, the procedure will be as above, with the exception that instead of a Rule 64a Rule 164(1) invitation beingis sent instead of a Rule 64 invitation, the applicant is sent a partial supplementary European search report drawn up on those parts of the application which relate to the invention, or group of inventions within the meaning of Art.
 82, first mentioned in the claims.
 The subject-matter to be searched in respect of the invention, or group of inventions within the meaning of Art.
-82, first mentioned in the claims is determined as explained in B-VIII, 3.2.
+82, first mentioned in the claims is determined as explained in B‑VIII, 3.2.